Former French President Sarkozy released from prison pending appeal in conspiracy case

-PARIS (AP) — France’s former President Nicolas Sarkozy departed a Paris prison Monday after a Paris appeals court granted him release under judicial supervision, less that three weeks after he began serving a five-year sentence for criminal conspiracy in a scheme to finance his 2007 election campaign with funds from Libya.
+PARIS (AP) — France’s former President Nicolas Sarkozy was freed from prison Monday after a Paris appeals court granted him release under judicial supervision, less than three weeks after he began serving a five-year sentence for criminal conspiracy in a scheme to finance his 2007 election campaign with funds from Libya.

-Sarkozy’s black car with tinted windows was seen leaving the prison in the direction of his home in western Paris.
+Sarkozy, 70, left La Santé prison by car and later quickly stepped into his home in western Paris.
+The brief scene was in contrast to his very public incarceration 20 days earlier, when he walked down the alley near his house hand-in-hand with his wife and former supermodel Carla Bruni-Sarkozy as he waved to supporters.

-The former president, 70, is banned from leaving the French territory and from being in touch with key people including co-defendants and witnesses in the case, the court said.
+The former president, who denies wrongdoing, is banned from leaving the French territory and from being in touch with key people including co-defendants and witnesses in the case, the court said.

 An appeals trial is expected to take place later, possibly in the spring.

 Sarkozy became the first former French head of state in modern times to be sent behind bars after his conviction on Sept.
-25. He denies wrongdoing.
-He was jailed on Oct.
+25. He was jailed on Oct.
 21 pending appeal but immediately filed for early release.

-During Monday's hearing, Sarkozy, speaking from the prison via video conference, argued he has always met all justice requirements.
+During Monday's hearing examining his request, Sarkozy, speaking from the prison via video conference, argued he has always met all justice requirements.

 "I had never imagined I would experience prison at 70.
 This ordeal was imposed on me, and I lived through it.
 It’s hard, very hard,” he said.

 Sarkozy also paid tribute to prison staff who he said helped him through “this nightmare."
-Sarkozy’s wife, supermodel-turned-singer Carla Bruni-Sarkozy, and two of his sons, attended the hearing at the Paris courthouse.
+His wife and two of his sons attended the hearing at the Paris courthouse.

 Monday’s proceedings didn’t involve the motives for the sentencing.